-- A. Purpose The City Manager, as Personnel Officer for the City or his/her designee, is charged with the responsibility of the City's personnel practices.
-In order to establish an equitable and uniform procedure for dealing with personnel matters and to altract to municipal service the best and most competent persons available, to assure that appointment and promotions of persons will be based on merit and fitness and to provide a reasonable degree of security for qualified employees, the following rules and regulations are established. - B. Coverage These rules and regulations apply to all offices, all regular full-time employees, regular parttime employees, and all positions and employments in the service of the City, except; - 1.
-Elective officers in the performance of their elective duties and Members of appointed boards, commissions and committees. - 2.
-Persons engaged under contract to supply expert, professional, technical or other services. - 3.
-Volunteer personnel, such as volunteer auxiliary firefighters and public safety reserve officers. - 4.
-City Manager and City Attorney. - 5.
-Probationary employees, except as expressly provided herein. - Limited Service Personnel (i.e. temporary or seasonal employees employed by the City not more than six (6) months during the fiscal year for special purposes). - 7.
-Part-time employees paid by the hour or day who do not meet the definition of regular part-time employees.
+- A. Purpose The City Manager, as Personnel Officer for the City or bis/her designee, is charged with the responsibility of the City's personnel practices.
+In order to establish an equitable and uniform procedure for dealing with personnel matters and to attract to municipal service the best and most competent persons available, to assure that appointment and promotions of persons will be based on merit and fitness and to established. - B. Coverage These rules and regulations apply to all offices, all regular full-time employees, regular parttime employees, and all positions and employments in the service of the City, except; - Elective officers in the performance of their elective duties and Members of appointed boards, commissions and committees. - Persons engaged under contract to supply expert, professional, technical or other services. - 3.
+Volunteer personnel, such as volunteer auxiliary firelighters and public safety reserve officers. - 4.
+City Manager and City Attorney. - Probationary employees, except as expressly provided herein. - Limited Service Personnel (i.e. temporary or seasonal employees employed by the City not more than six (6) months during the fiscal year for special purposes). - Part-time employees paid by the hour or day who do not meet the definition of regular part-time employees.